jamesWalker55/qmul-final-project-report/src/05-implementation.typ

 The full code for the event handler is included as an appendix at @code-dir-watcher.

 == Extension 2 - Searching based on file path

 Allow searching for files using their path, so users can use the application just like any typical file manager.

+Not yet implemented.

+== Extension 3 - Audio previewing

+Allow searching for files using their path, so users can use the application just like any typical file manager.